After rocky tenure as New Mexico head coach, Mike Locksley returns to Maryland with long road ahead

 "Coach Locksley asked Ms. Lopez how old she was and when she told him she was 54, he said, 'You're old enough to be my mother,' " attorney Whitney Warner said then.
 "It's pretty clear he's not happy with her because of her age.”

 Former New Mexico athletic director Paul Krebs told the newspaper that Lopez retired.
 Krebs, who was forced to resign in 2017 amid allegations of misusing university funds, could not be reached for comment.
-Neither Warner nor Lopez were available for comment.
+Neither Warner nor Lopez was available for comment.

 The assistant coach, J.B.
 Gerald, alleged in a lawsuit filed in U.S. District Court in 2010 that Locksley choked and punched him in the face during a coaches’ meeting in September 2009.
 Gerald’s attorney wrote that Locksley’s punishment “was insufficient to deter further acts of violence.”
 According to the Albuquerque Journal, Locksley admitted the altercation happened, but denied punching or choking Gerald.
 Locksley returned to the job after serving his suspension.